Mint Coin Guide

 The Mint cancelled my order.
 Can I cancel for free?

 Yes, just do nothing at all.
 We will check your order status every few days and if we see the Mint cancelled your order the site will cancel your order free of charge.
 Please do not cancel your order yourself because that will still charge you a fee.
+Do not open a support ticket unless at least 3 days have passed without the site auto-cancelling.

 Someone stole my item off my porch, am I insured?